ecohealthalliance/One-Health-Database-Africa/README.md

-function_names - function used to ingest and process data api_call_or_direct_download - **Need additional context** Manual update needed - Is the data updated by hand, not via an automated data ingest
+function_names - function used to ingest and process data api_call_or_direct_download - **Need additional context** Manual update needed - Is the data updated by hand, not via an automated data ingest base_url - domain name for source_url terms_of_use - Data terms of use as stated by source potential_violation - is our data use out of line with the terms of use

 # Functions
 Individual functions for extracting the data for individual indicators are available in the 'R_api' folders